 At The Advocate Group, our core values have been built around the importance of transparency and collaboration.
 As such, we are committed to open communication and the protection of your privacy.
 We will ensure that all information submitted to us via various channels (including website, written correspondence, email or meetings with our Consultants is only used for the purposes set out in this policy.
 We have updated our policies in line with new General Data Protection Regulation (“GDPR”) laws to make it easier for you to understand how we collect, store and handle your data.

-We are a recruitment business which provides work-finding services to our clients and candidates.
+We are a recruitment business which provides talent solutions to our clients and work-finding services to our candidates.
 We must process personal data (including sensitive personal data) so that we can provide these services – in doing so, The Advocate Group acts as a data controller.

 You may give your personal details to the The Advocate Group directly, such as on an application or registration form or via our website, or we may collect them from another source such as a jobs board or social media platform (LinkedIn).
 The Advocate Group must have a legal basis for processing your personal data.
 For the purposes of providing you with work-finding services and/or information relating to roles relevant to you we will only use your personal data in accordance with the terms of the following statement.